 As a brief aside, the first attestation of “moon” as a verb to refer to someone exposing their buttocks dates back to 1968, when it popped up in American slang.
 Comparing butts to moons, however, has been done since the mid-18th century.

 A nebula is a cloud of dust or gas that exists in space, and they’re the basis of the beautiful space photography that’s filled with colors and textures.
 The word nebula comes from the Latin nebula, which means “mist, vapor, fog” (and it can be traced back even further to a Proto-Indo-European root).
 The word wasn’t applied to space clouds until the 1730s, however, so the choice of the Latin term was somewhat arbitrary (though Latin is a common choice in many scientific fields).

-To round out the list comes the Sun, which doesn’t have a very exciting etymology, mainly because the Sun didn’t exactly need to be discovered.
+Here comes the Sun to round out our list.
+Unfortunately, “sun” doesn’t have a very exciting etymology, mainly because the Sun didn’t exactly need to be discovered.
 It’s just always been up there, shining over us.
 Thus, the word also goes all the way back to Proto-Indo-European — the oldest ancestor of English we know of — where the great fire in the sky was called *s(u)wen-.

 *Please note: we don’t actually have a written or spoken record of Proto-Indo-European, so all words with an asterisk next to them are a reconstructed guess of what the word would be.
 The parentheses and hyphen also allude to this.